rubygarage/rubygarage.github.com/slides/oop.markdown

   puts e.message
   puts e.backtrace.inspect
 else
-  puts 'Executes if there is no exeception' ensure puts 'Ensuring execution' end
+  puts 'Executes if there is no exception' ensure puts 'Ensuring execution' end